DylanL4556/USCA_Capstone_DylanLott_BrandonWeathers/README.md

 6. Provide the same string *again*.
 7. Provide your next string.
 8. Press Enter to submit an empty string as P.

+## How to Test the Algirhtm's Speed on Different Machine
+I relised that on some machines the different algorithms dont' scale quite right.
+The following instructions use the the time command.
+This is a command which is on nearly all Linux systems.
+I'm not sure for a Windows equivalent.
+1. Fork this repo.
+2. cd /USCA_Capstone_DylanLott_BrandonWeathers/LCSM
+3. Compile all files ("javac *.java")
+4. Run: time Little_EPSB_CLI_Testing java ; time java Mini_LCSM_Testing;
+5. The first set of measurements that appears is the EPSB algorithm, the second set of measurements is the new LCSM algorithm.
+All the measurements are is seconds.

 ## Contacts
 | Contributer      | Email            |